kasyrj/linkage-test/README.md

 A simple Python3 program to perform the linkage test originally proposed in Syrjänen et al. (2016).
 The repository also includes an R script to help visualize the results as a heatmap.

+If you use this tool in your research, please cite the paper Syrjänen et al. (2016).

 ## Basic usage of linkage test

 Ensure you have Python3 installed.
 For an overview of command line options see `linkage-test.py --help`